 Proved and probable undeveloped reserves have been estimated in accordance with procedures and standards in the COGE Handbook.
-At December 31, 2022, the aggregate proved net undeveloped reserves assigned in the Trimble Report and Ryder Scott Report represented 11% of the aggregate proved net reserves assigned in such reports.
-At December 31, 2022, the aggregate probable net undeveloped reserves assigned in the Trimble Report and Ryder Scott Report represented 36% of the aggregate probable net reserves assigned in such reports.
+At December 31, 2023, the aggregate proved net undeveloped reserves assigned in the Trimble Report and Ryder Scott Report represented 13% of the aggregate proved net reserves assigned in such reports.
+At December 31, 2023, the aggregate probable net undeveloped reserves assigned in the Trimble Report and Ryder Scott Report represented 35% of the aggregate probable net reserves assigned in such reports.
 The following provides an explanation of how both Trimble and Ryder Scott attributed proved undeveloped reserves and probable undeveloped reserves in their respective reports and the expectations as to the development of such undeveloped reserves.

-In respect of Freehold's Canadian assets, proved net undeveloped reserves represented 10% of the total proved net reserves assigned in the Trimble Report.
+In respect of Freehold's Canadian assets, proved net undeveloped reserves represented 15% of the total proved net reserves assigned in the Trimble Report.
 The proved undeveloped reserves in the Trimble Report relate to locations that are within actively developed resource plays and adjacent to existing production.
-In the Trimble Report, 77% of the proved undeveloped reserves are forecast to be drilled in the next two years with the remainder forecast to be drilled in the next four years.
+In the Trimble Report, approximately half of the proved undeveloped reserves are forecast to be drilled in the next two years with the remainder forecast to be drilled in the next four years.
 All expected drilling beyond the two year time frame is associated with resource plays and such proved undeveloped reserves have been validated based on geology and proximity to production; however, the development of such reserves has been scheduled beyond the first two years to correlate with the historical development drilling timeframes in individual areas.
-For example, in the Dodsland Viking resource play which represents approximately 32% of proved undeveloped reserves in the Trimble Report, future development is forecasted at an average of 74 locations per year for two years based on recent historical drilling results and then just 7 wells per year for an additional two years.
+For example, in the Dodsland Viking resource play which represents approximately one-third of the proved undeveloped reserves in the Trimble Report, future development is forecasted at an average of 58 locations per year based on recent historical drilling results.